flurfunk/flurfunk-camelbot/README.md

 Camelbot is a generic Flurfunk-bot.

-Run it like this:
+Run it locally like this:

         mvn camel:run

 Generating a standalone camelbot application/daemon
 ---------------------------------------------------

         mvn package

-Zip and copy out target/appassembler/camelbot
+This will create a zipfile in the target directory.
+This artifact is continously deployed into Nexus.

 Running camelbot
 ----------------

-sh camelbot/bin/camelbot
+        sh camelbot_dir/bin/camelbot

 Configuration
 -------------